On the generalizability of artificial neural networks in spin models: Results and discussions

-Once again, in one dimension we do not observe a crossing point in the output curves (see Fig.~\ref{fig:naive-1d}), which is consistent with the fact that there is no finite-temperature phase transition for any value of $q$.
-In three dimensions, the values $T_x = 2.2530(31)$ and $\nu_x = 0.68(31)$ of the 2-state model are noticeably closer to the known values than those obtained using the ANNs trained with Monte Carlo-sampled spin configurations.
-This observation supports our aforementioned conjecture that the dimensionality of the training data is encoded into the ANNs during training.
-There is little difference in the values of $T_x$ for the three-dimensional Potts model with $q > 2$, which exhibits first-order phase transitions (Table~\ref{table:naive}).
+Once again, in one dimension we do not observe a crossing point in the output curves (see Fig.~\ref{fig:naive-1d} in Appendix~\ref{app:fig}), which is consistent with the fact that there is no finite-temperature phase transition for any value of $q$.
+In three dimensions, the values $T'=2.2502(31)$ and $\nu' = 0.68(31)$ of the 2-state model (Fig.~\ref{fig:naive-ferro-cu}) are noticeably closer to the known values than those obtained using the ANNs trained with Monte Carlo-sampled spin configurations.
+This observation and the fact that the three representative spin configurations employed in the training are constructed independent of dimensionality support our aforementioned conjecture that the dimensionality of the training data is encoded into the ANNs during training.
+There is little difference in the values of $T'$ for the three-dimensional Potts model with $q > 2$, which exhibits first-order phase transitions (Table~\ref{table:naive} in Appendix~\ref{app:tab}).

-The ANNs trained with data from the simplified state space, which comprises only the three artificial spin configurations chosen base on symmetry considerations, clearly accommodates enough of the underlying physics of the $q$-state Potts model to give outputs that lead to good estimates of critical properties that agree well with the known values.
+The ANNs trained with data from the exponentially reduced state space, which comprises only the three artificial spin configurations chosen based on symmetry considerations, clearly accommodates enough of the underlying physics of the $q$-state Potts model to give outputs that lead to estimates of critical properties that agree well with the known values.
+This novel reduction may help to improve the interpretability and explainability of machine learning algorithms used in the study of spin models.